whowechina/iidx_pico/README.md

 * NOTE: IIDX Jumbo with 2 bearings is abbreviated as "Jumbo 2B" in the file name.

 #### Button keycaps
-* Keycap ("Keycap *.stl"), resin printing is recommended, but FDM also works.
+* Keycap ("Keycap *.stl", choose the one matches your build), resin printing is recommended, but FDM can work in a pinch.

 ### Step 3 - Soldering and Assembly Tips
 * Keyboard